Switch agents and models with numbers, not vibes.

 Try it on a real problem you've already solved

-NASDE is open-source and MIT-licensed.
+Nasde is open-source and MIT-licensed.
 Clone the repo, pick one of the example benchmarks to see how the pieces fit together, then point it at a task from your own git history.